Rolando José Álvarez Lagos: Conflict with the Nicaraguan government

 Alvarez has been one of the most outspoken critics of the Ortega regime, and its crackdown on civil and religious liberties.
-In May 2022 he announced he was beginning a hunger strike to protest against Police harassment.
+In May 2022 he announced he was beginning a hunger strike to protest against police harassment.
 In a video statement he explained that he was being followed by police constantly, and that the fact this was now affecting his family had led him to take action.
 "At one point I asked the police why they were there, and they told me it was for my own safety.
-But we know that in this country insecurity comes precisely from the police, they were the ones making me feal unsafe.
+But we know that in this country insecurity comes precisely from the police, they were the ones making me feel unsafe.
 I will fast until such a time as the police, through the president or the vice-president of the Bishops’ Conference, and only them, inform me that they will begin to respect the privacy of my family’s circle".

 On 4 August 2022, Álvarez was prevented by government agents from leaving his house to celebrate mass at St. Peter Cathedral, effectively placing him under house arrest.
 It is believed that government forces did this because he "frequently lambastes the violation of human rights, religious persecution and abuses of power" by the Ortega government. Álvarez's house arrest was confirmed on 19 August.
 Pope Francis expressed concern over restrictions on religious freedom in Nicaragua later that month.

-In December 13, Álvarez was charged with conspiracy "for undermining national integrity and propagation of false news through information and communication technologies to the detriment of the State and Nicaraguan society."
+In 13 December, Álvarez was charged with conspiracy "for undermining national integrity and propagation of false news through information and communication technologies to the detriment of the State and Nicaraguan society."
 He was ordered to remain under house arrest.
 On 8 February 2023, the Commission of the Bishops’ Conferences of the European Union called on the government to release Álvarez.

-Álvarez was not among the 222 political prisoners the leftist Nicaraguan government released to US custody on 9 February; Ortega said Álvarez had refused to board the flight to the United States. Àlvarez had been scheduled to stand trial a week later, but on 10 February the government announced that Álvarez had been declared a traitor, stripped of his citizenship, and sentenced to 26 years in prison.
+Álvarez was not among the 222 political prisoners the Nicaraguan government released to US custody on 9 February; Ortega said Álvarez had refused to board the flight to the United States. Álvarez had been scheduled to stand trial a week later, but on 10 February the government announced that Álvarez had been declared a traitor, stripped of his citizenship, and sentenced to 26 years in prison.

+On 14 January 2024, Ortega freed Álvarez and expelled him from Nicaragua. Álvarez, along with Bishop Isidoro del Carmen Mora Ortega, 15 priests, and two seminarians were exiled to Vatican City.